decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 **type**: MUST be `DIDCommMessaging`.

+**serviceEndpoint**: MUST contain an ordered list of objects, each represents a DIDComm Service Endpoint URI and it's associated details.
+The order of the endpoints SHOULD indicate the DID Document owner's preference in receiving messages.
+Any endpoint MAY be selected by the sender, typically by protocol availability or preference.
+A message should be delivered to only one of the endpoints specified.

-**serviceEndpoint**: MUST contain an object with the following properties:
+Each object has the following properties:

 **uri**: MUST contain an ordered array with one or more URIs for a transport specified in the [transports] section of this spec, or a URI from Alternative Endpoints.
 It MAY be desirable to constraint endpoints from the [transports] section so that they are used only for the reception of DIDComm messages.
 This can be particularly helpful in cases where auto-detecting message types is inefficient or undesirable.